JuliaPy/CondaPkg.jl/README.md

 # CondaPkg.jl

-Add Conda dependencies to your Julia environment.
+Add [Conda](https://docs.conda.io/en/latest/) dependencies to your Julia project.

 You declare Conda dependencies in a `CondaPkg.toml` file, and CondaPkg will install those dependencies into a Conda environment.
-This environment is specific to the current Julia project, so there are not cross-project version conflicts.
+This environment is specific to the current Julia project, so there are no cross-project version conflicts.

 ## Install